facebook/docusaurus/website/community/3-contributing.md

 Facebook has a [bounty program](https://www.facebook.com/whitehat/) for the safe disclosure of security bugs.
 With that in mind, please do not file public issues; go through the process outlined on that page.

+### Testing new features

+You can become an early adopter of new features by using the [`@canary` npm dist tag](/community/canary) and test new features on your site as soon as the pull-request is merged.
+This helps us catch problems before the official release.

 ## Working on Docusaurus code {#working-on-docusaurus-code}

 ### Installation {#installation}